Find answers to your questions here

 Almost all our trekking groups run full, so it's not a worry.
 Even if our groups have just 4-5 trekkers, we will run the trek.
 So you can go ahead and register without worrying about it.

 No, your voucher can only be used to book a trek.
 They are non-refundable.
-In exceptional circumstances, if you are unable to use your voucher within a year of its date of issue, you may transfer your voucher to another trekker.
+In exceptional circumstances, if you are unable to use your voucher within a year of its date of issue, you may extend it.
 For this you'll need to get on touch with your Experience Coordinator.

 If you have a voucher issued during the COVID times, it’s transferable to your friend/family but is non-refundable.